centreborelli/s2p/README.md

 # S2P - Satellite Stereo Pipeline

-This code implements a stereo pipeline for producing elevation models from Pleiades satellite images.
-It aims at automatically generating digital elevation models from tristereo sets (three images).
+This code implements a stereo pipeline which produces elevation models from images taken by high resolution satellites such as Pléiades, WorldView and QuickBird.
+It generates automatically digital elevation models from stereo pairs (two images) or tri-stereo sets (three images).

 The main language is Python, although several operations are handled by binaries written in C.

 The pipeline is implemented in the file `s2p.py`.
-The `s2p` module can be used to produce elevation models and 3D point clouds of arbitrarily large regions of interest.
+The `s2p` module can be used to produce elevation models and 3D point clouds from arbitrarily large regions of interest or from complete images.
 If needed, it cuts the region of interest in several small tiles and process them in parallel.

 ## Usage

-Run the binary `s2p.py` from a shell, with a json configuration file as unique
+The easiest way to use `s2p` is to run the binary `s2p.py` from a shell, with a json configuration file as unique argument:
-argument:

     $ ./s2p.py config.json

 All the parameters of the algorithm, paths to input and output data are stored in the json file.
 See the provided `config.json.example` file for an example.

-You can also import the `s2p` module in a python session, and run the functions `process_pair` or `process_triplet`, depending on the kind of dataset you have (stereo pair or triplet), to generate a digital elevation model (DEM), and then generate a 3D point cloud from this DEM using the function `generate_cloud`.
+An other way is to import the `s2p` module in a python session, and run the functions `process_pair` or `process_triplet`, depending on the kind of dataset you have (stereo pair or triplet), to generate a digital elevation model (DEM), and then generate a 3D point cloud from this DEM using the function `generate_cloud`.

     python
     >>> import s2p